PGVT Tiles: Polished Glazed Vitrified Tiles for Walls

 FAQs

-PGVT tiles come in Polished Glossy, Polished High Glossy, Polished Semi High Glossy, and Polished Super High Glossy.
-Polished Glossy is the most common and the most practical for everyday use.
-Super High Glossy gives the sharpest mirror effect but has very low scratch resistance.
+PGVT tiles come in Polished Glossy, Polished High Glossy, Polished Semi High Glossy, and Polished Super High Glossy finishes.
+The Polished prefix always applies when the category is PGVT.
+Polished High Glossy is the most popular for bathroom walls.
+Polished Super High Glossy is a premium option with very high colour intensity and mirror-like reflectivity.